py-bbn

 • x – Set of values corresponding to X.

 • method – Method used to perform the do-operation.
-Must be one of ‘backdoor’ or ‘graphical’.
+Must be one of "auto", "backdoor", "graph", or "graphical".

 Returns: